InterDigitalInc/AdvantEDGE/docs/usage/usage-workflow.md

 Topic | Abstract
 ------|------
-[Usage Workflow](#usage-workflow) | An overview of the workflow to use the platform [Basic Usage](usage-basic) | Step-by-step guide on how to deploy the demo scenario using pre-packaged demo scenario & applciation
+[Usage Workflow](#usage-workflow) | An overview of the workflow to use the platform
-[First Scenario](usage-first-scenario) | Step-by-step guide on how to create your first sceanrio

 ----
 ## Usage Workflow